Logo creation

 Dimensions are less readable and small

 Dimensional brand logos are less readable at small sizes because of their complexity.
-The tones tend to blend together and the definition of shapes is greatly reduced.
+The tones tend to blend, and the definition of shapes is significantly reduced.

 Dimensions and the resulting need for two logos – AT&T

-AT&T was one of the first to turn to adding dimensions in their logo.
-As a result, they did this in order to signal that they were part of the new technology age.
+In the world of logo creation, AT&T was one of the first to turn to add dimensions to its logo.
+As a result, they did this to signal that they were part of the new technology age.

 Today’s world of logos

-As a result, they can provide a measure of a progressive presence but the extra dimension does not help most meanings, especially when you consider the additional cost.
+As a result, they can provide a measure of a progressive presence, but the extra dimension does not help most meanings, especially when considering the additional cost.